Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 For the other issue that **The Best Practice** for **accommodation.html - Desktop**, this was caused by the size of main image being low resolution.
 If I increased the size of the image, it would raise issues on mobile size, that images would be too big so I decided to leave this as it is

 #### --- Web Browsers ---
-* Tested in majour web browsers such as **Google Chrom**, **Safari**, **Firefox**, **Microsoft Edge**, **Opera** and the website worked both visually and functionally.
+* Tested in major web browsers such as **Google Chrom**, **Safari**, **Firefox**, **Microsoft Edge**, **Opera** and the website worked both visually and functionally.
 I also tested with **Internet Explorer 11**.
 Home, Courses and Accommodation pages were fine however Register page didn't show properly.
-I looked up the solution but learned in Slack community that Bootstrap doesn't work well in Internet Explorer so decided to take no action about it as Internet Explorer 11 wouldn't a major web browser.
-(Only 2-3% users overall)
+I looked up the solution but learned from a recent post in [Slack community](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-ie11.png) that I wouldn't need to worry about it as long as it on Microsoft Edge so decided to take no action about it

 #### --- Responsiveness ---
 * I used **Google Chrom Dev Tools** to check the responsiveness of my website.
 I tested with mobile, tablet and desktop sizes and all worked.
 It also responded on each breakpoint that I set up on Media Query and no visual or functional errors found